Dimercel/listopia/README.md

 #### maximum `(list)`

-The largest element of a non-empty list.
+The largest element of a non-empty LIST.

 ```common-lisp
 (maximum '(1 2 3 4 5)) ;; => 5